samcf/ogres/README.md

-## Ogres Tabletop

-[ogres.app](https://ogres.app) is a free and open-source virtual tabletop that you can run in your browser and use to play with your friends.

 ![Screenshot of the Ogres app](site/web/media/ogres-media-collection.webp)

 ## Features

-Ogres aims to be a very lightweight alternative to some of the more comprehensive tools available today.
+[ogres.app](https://ogres.app) is a free and open-source virtual tabletop that you can run in your browser and use to play with your friends.
+It aims to be a very lightweight alternative to some of the more comprehensive tools available today.
 Its limited core feature-set is intended to help dungeon masters quickly setup encounters and adventures with only the most important necessities.

 - Instantly start preparing your game; no sign-ups or ads
 - Start an online collaborative session for your friends